thomasvjoseph/virtulize/README.md

 First of we need to install any of the VM provisioning,here am using Virtual Box.
 And also install Vagrant on your local machine

 For more follow https://developer.hashicorp.com/vagrant/docs

+Also it having 2 scripts, one is workstation and other is client.
+It will install Ansible and Python.
+Also it will create a new user with sudo privilleges.